miraland-labs/miraland/docs/src/getstarted/rust.md

 You have successfully setup, built, and deployed a Solana program using the Rust language.

 > PS: Check your Solana wallet's balance again after you deployed.
-See how much SOL it cost to deploy your simple program?
+See how much MLN it cost to deploy your simple program?

 ## Next steps